EU pays immediate price for cutting off Russian gas through Ukraine

 Song Minh |

-Sprint to avoid supply disruptions
+The sprint race to avoid supply disruption

 Escalating tensions: EU at a crossroads